 Marli has more than 28 years’ nonprofit experience on the Central Coast.
 She worked at the Community Foundation for Monterey County for 15 years, retiring as VP of Programs.
 She also assisted the Harden Foundation in its grant making and was Director of Institutional Advancement at Chartwell School, leading their successful $14 million new, green-campus campaign.
 Marli has consulted on capital campaigns with the Monterey Bay National Marine Sanctuary and has taught Nonprofit Financial Management at California State University Monterey Bay.
 Her competencies include budgeting/financial management, planning/policies, endowments, financial and donor software, grant proposal writing, evaluation and reporting, special events, publications and communications, and working with volunteers.

-Other associate members with a broad range of expertise are also available as needed.
+We have other consultants in our greater network, with a broad range of expertise, who are periodcially available as needed.